J.D. Davis Player Props: Giants vs. Brewers

 J.D.
 Davis At The Plate

-- Among the qualifying hitters in MLB, he ranks 47th in batting average, 50th in on-base percentage, and 32nd in slugging.
+- Among qualifying hitters in MLB action, he ranks 44th in batting average, 45th in on-base percentage, and 34th in slugging.

-- Davis has driven in a run in 15 games this season (32.6%), including seven games with more than one RBI (15.2%).
-He has also driven in three or more of his team's runs in five contests.
+- In 15 games this year (31.9%), Davis has picked up an RBI, and in seven of those games (14.9%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.